TomasHubelbauer/svg-screencast/readme.md

 ## To-Do

+### See if looping would be possible to do in the CSS animation

+Would probably have to play around with the animation delay and duration or use a two step animation for each frame.

+### Add an option to flip back to the first frame at the end of the video

+Do this by creating a CSS rule targetting all images with IDs and hiding them using an animation.

 ### Consider optionally adding a scrubbar or another animation length indicator

 ### Capture the cursor and include it in the animation as a standalone image